ObrigadoSenior/design-system/README.md

-# `Obrigado Senior Design System (STDS(?))`
+# `Obrigado Señor Design System (STDS(?))`

 ## `The foundation`

-Obrigado Senior Design System is created to uphold a common design with standardised functionality between projects.
+Obrigado Señor Design System is created to uphold a common design with standardised functionality between projects.

 The design system is built with react and html/css.
 Please be caution if adding new packages.
 Use bundlephobia to check package size and please think twice if YOU really need it.
 This helps a lot ot to keep the package size low and the threshold for other projects to use STDS(?).